 A myriad of horse riding options are also available in the region, with stunning coastal, riverside and mountain treks on offer.

 The idyllic west coast beaches of Raglan and Kawhia are an easy drive from Hamilton.
 An ideal size for families, they are great spots to create lifelong memories.
-Raglan offers plenty of accommodation and dining options as well as fantastic surf and beach activities from kayaking to harbour cruising.
-As the final resting place of the Tainui waka, the smaller seaside town of Kawhia is rich with culture and heritage and at low tide you can dig your own hot pool on the ocean beach.
+Raglan offers plenty of accommodation and dining options as well as fantastic beach activities, why not give surfing a go with Raglan Surfing School or hire a kayak or stand-up paddleboard and explore the limestone coast.
+The As the final resting place of the Tainui waka, the smaller seaside town of Kawhia is rich with culture and heritage and at low tide you can dig your own hot pool on the ocean beach.